tim1737/HP-Elitebook-850-G7-Hackintosh/README.md

 ## Other:

-to make a USB flash drive, look for an image and a program, I used BDU if airpods don't work for you, update kext for bluetooth both, it's not difficult just google
+to make a USB flash drive, look for an image and a program, I used BDU.

+If your airpods don't work, update kext for bluetooth, searh in google

-## Good Luck:
+Good Luck

 =============